The Linera Manual

 This section discusses how to deploy developer networks, aka "Devnets", for testing and development purposes.

 Devnets always start from a genesis configuration and an empty state.
-Validator nodes are usually operated in a single infrastructure for simplicity.
+Validator nodes are run by the core Linera team.
 Devnets do not handle real assets.

 Running devnets with Docker Compose